 With Wirecast Studio I can stream to multiple platforms at the same time and it has several other professional features that I have implemented such as Rendezvous, which allows me to bring remote guests into my stream.

 One of the benefits of streaming from a desktop/laptop computer is that you can use other cameras besides the webcam that’s built-in to your laptop.
 You can basically use any camera that you can get attached to your computer.
-My main camera is currently a Logitech Brio 4K mounted on a 25″ Flexible Arm.
+My main camera is currently a Logitech Brio 4K mounted in a Teleprompter for iPad.
 (I refer to it as the “selfie cam” in my setup).
 The quality of the camera is amazing and it has native HDR.
 You can use webcams, video cameras or even your DSLR.
 Using a webcam is easier because you’ll just plug it into an available USB port.
-I have a 2nd one right next to the main Brio cam connected to my iMac so that I can record tutorials too.
+I have a 2nd one right above the main Brio cam connected to my iMac so that I can record tutorials too.

-However, if you want to use a more pro-level video camera/DSLR then you’ll need another video capture card like the Magewell or Blackmagic UltraStudio Mini recorder like I mentioned above.
-If I needed shallow depth of field then I’d definitely consider switching to a traditional video camera or DSLR with clean HDMI out.
+However, if you want to use a more pro-level video camera/DSLR/Mirrorless then you’ll need another video capture card like the Magewell or Blackmagic UltraStudio Mini recorder like I mentioned above.
+If I needed shallow depth of field then I’d definitely consider switching to a traditional video camera or DSLR/Mirrorless with clean HDMI out.

 I use a second camera.
-A Logitech C920 as a “handscam”.
+An Unzano 1080p webcam as a “handscam”.
 This camera is mounted on a reflector holder/stand so that I can point it down at my hands.
 This cam is used anytime I need to show my brush strokes on my Wacom 16″ Cintiq pen display (I downsized from my Wacom Cintiq 27″ QHD Touch to get back some desk space) display tablet or the gestures on my iPad Pro with Apple Pencil.

-Like I said above, one of my favorite new pieces of gear is my Elgato Stream Deck.
-This USB connected switcher has 15 fully configurable keys (I recently upgraded to the 32 key model).
+Like I said above, one of my favorite pieces of gear is my Elgato Stream Deck.
+I started with the 15 Key model and then upgraded to the 32 key Model.
+The Stream Deck connects via USB.
 Once you install the driver you can set it up to switch scenes in OBS or Wirecast.
+I love that you can add your own graphics to the buttons to make it really easy to know what you’ve set each button to do.
 Since I do my own switching, this has made things so much easier.

 Let’s talk audio

 They say that people will tolerate bad video, but they will absolutely NOT tolerate bad audio.
 I highly recommend that you use an external microphone.
 The one built-in to your computer will work in a pinch, but it won’t be the best quality.
-I use the Apogee Mic Plus.
+Last year I used the Apogee Mic Plus.
 This USB mic can work with both your computer and your iOS devices.

-Taking it up a notch: A USB mic will handle capturing your voice for your streams and that’s great.
-However, if you want to be able to bring in other sound sources and use other/professional microphones then you might consider adding a USB mixer.
-I recently added a Focusrite Scarlett 2i2 (3rd Gen) USB Audio Interface to my streaming studio.
-This mixer allows for 2 different inputs (my lav mic and background music).
+This Year I Took it up a notch: A USB mic will handle capturing your voice for your streams and that’s great.
+I decided that I wanted a better mic with a more professional sound.
+I upgraded to the Shure SM7B Broadcaster Package with CloudLifter CL-1 Kit.
+With this new mic and wanting to bring in other sound sources and use other/professional microphones I added USB Audio mixer.
+I added a Focusrite Scarlett 2i2 (3rd Gen) USB Audio Interface to my streaming studio.
+This mixer allows for 2 different inputs (my Shure mic and background music or my Shure SM7B and a Lav mic for guests).
 I also invested in a Shure MX184 Condenser Microphone – Super Cardioid lavaliere.

 Lighting and green screens

 I have three lights in my setup.
 The main light is the one directly in front of my desk above.
 It’s a Westcott Flex 1′ x 3′ Daylight Mat.
 I love the light quality that I get from this mat and the fact and the intensity can be adjusted with a dial.
 The other two lights light me from the side and mainly the green screen behind me.
 This is all sold as a kit: Westscott uLite Green Screen Photo Lighting Kit.
 This kit comes with the two lights, stands and the green screen.
-The only thing I added was a backdrop stand to hold up the green screen.
 Having a green screen allows me not only the ability to put whatever scene or video I want playing behind me but more importantly it allows me to knock out my background so that when my talking head appears above the software I’m showing, there is no background to see.
 This, of course, is not required but takes things up a notch.

 Other (OPTIONAL) gear to consider